ShelbyPop/CS131-BrewinInterpreterV3/readme.txt

 - Need to add type checking to include struct_names
 - Added Strict Struct typing (removed duck typing)
     - Removed pass by obj ref structs (need to add back)
+    - or.... not?
+Needs more extensive testing.
+(I think I accidentally have it somehow)